petercollingridge/SVG-Optimiser/readme.md

 ## Remove namespaces
 	Remove all attributes associated with a given namespace, e.g. remove 'sodipodi' attributes created by Inkscape.

+## Remove redundant groups
+	Move child elements outdside of group with no attributes, then delete group.

 ## Set decimal places
     Rewrite attributes to a given number of decimal places.